apof/Operating-System-Projects/README.md

 -->Proj 4 - Implementing a FileSystem utility like tar based on inode-Table data structure.

-Given a hierarchy of files/directories we have to save or restore it from disk preventing its "shape",content and Metadata.
+Given a hierarchy of files/directories we have to save or restore it from disk preserving its "shape",content and Metadata.
 Insert,Extract,Zip,Print Metadata and other operations have been implemented for our tar file manipulation.
 The whole inode-Data structure is firstly been created in main memory.
-Then we write it on disk serializing it and every time we want to make a query or another operation we are recovering it back to Main memory format.
+Then we write it on disk serializing it and every time we want to make a query or another operation we recover it back to the Main memory format.
 Authors of Proj4: Apostolos Florakis(https://github.com/apof) - George Meimarakis Katsogiannis (https://github.com/Geokats)

 Extended description (in Greek) and schematic representation for each task can be found in each Project's directory.